 And those who think it’s better to leave suckers on the plant:

 Gardeners who defend this idea state the simple truth about what these suckers are: stems full of leaves, every single one of which is fully dedicated to photosynthesis.
 Photosynthesis is the process through which plants create organic matter using sunlight.
 So it stands to reason that if you cut them off, you’re depriving the plant from a precious resource it could use to grow.
 Lastly, it’s important to remember that tomatoes are plants that are particularly vulnerable to disease.
 Each cut is a wound that lets bacteria infect the plant.
-In then end, since the beginning of time, nobody has been pinching suckers off tomatoes and still they survived in the wild!
+After all, since the beginning of time, nobody was there to pinch suckers off tomatoes and still they survived in the wild!

 How to remove suckers from tomato plants?